dls/PhANN-methods/score-accuracy/experiments/results-2.md

 | 48                  | 0.053945           |   0.108227 |
 | 49                  | 0.053993           |   0.108297 |
 | 50                  | 0.053989           |   0.108342 |

-## What kind of performance does a pure greater than sample have?

-Checked greater than, found 0.082856 mse, 0.097037 me